trufflesuite/trufflesuite.github.io/_harp/public/tutorials/truffle-and-metamask.md

 The easiest way to do this is to open an incognito window.
 You can also open another browser.

-## Funding your Metamask account
+## Funding Your Metamask Account

 Once you're connected to your `testrpc` accounts again, you can send your Metacoin to whoever you please, including your new Metamask accounts.

 You might also notice that your new Metamask accounts don't have any ether in them.
 The `testrpc` initializes the blockchain with just its starting accounts having any balance, so to fund a Metamask account, you need to send some Ether to those accounts from one of your `testrpc` accounts.
-(In a future version of testrpc [there will probably be better ways to do this](https://github.com/ethereumjs/testrpc/issues/23)).
+(In a future version of TestRPC [there will probably be better ways to do this](https://github.com/ethereumjs/testrpc/issues/23)).

 Here's a simple shell command to tell your `testrpc` to send 1 ether to your Metamask account.
 Let's assume `0x0f91747e3a5df28d81ab30b2d8216c93263c0cf3` is the first account in your `testrpc` list, and `0xbbd220f66e989a493c4d48531ea1e283abc385de` is one of your Metamask accounts.